 - A physical valuation for mortgage purposes

 - A full structural survey

 A mortgage valuation for lending purposes is a compulsory part of the property buying process.
 Your lender will always organise one, regardless of whether you arrange a survey yourself.
 Homebuyer surveys and full structural surveys are optional, and you can arrange them yourself or request that the lender arrange one with their surveyor when they carry out the valuation.

-If you arrange either a homebuyer’s report or full structural survey, then you’ll need to schedule it for after you’ve made your initial offer on the property and preferably before you submit your mortgage application to the lender.
+If you arrange either a homebuyer’s report or full structural survey yourself then it's best to schedule it early in the mortgage process, preferably before you receive your mortgage offer.

 The type of home survey you require will depend on the age of the property, if it has any structural anomalies, whether you plan on having any major work carried out and what information you want.

 Types of Property Survey

 Before a lender will offer you money to buy a property, they’ll always need to arrange a mortgage valuation - otherwise known as a valuation for lending purposes.
 The lender will arrange one with a qualified surveyor of their choice, either before or after they start underwriting your mortgage application.